 Like our vines, Stephen has American rootstock, but during the last fifteen years in France he has worked in communications, technology, and international relations before settling in the south of France to be a wine grower.
-While the property has been in the family since 1964, Stephen conceived the project to produce high quality wines on the domain since completing his studies in Winemaking, Viticulture and Estate management at the Université du vin in Cotes du Rhone.
+While the property has been in the family since 1964, Stephen conceived the project to produce high quality wines on the domain since completing his studies in Winemaking, Viticulture and Estate Management at the Université du Vin in Côtes du Rhone.
 His vision has been enhanced by his team of top professionals from both new and old world wine industries.

 A native of Bordeaux, Charles-Henry studied winemaking and viticulture at the CFPPA Gironde before cutting his teeth in Medoc at various chateaux vineyards.
 His experience in organic and biodynamic farming has helped us to renew the vineyard, restore biodiversity and breathe new life into our soils.

-Léa is the « tropézienne » of the team, real ambassador of the Provencal traditions, she is in charge of the Ephémère’s organization.
+Léa is the “Tropézienne” of the team, and a real ambassador of the Provencal traditions.
+She is in charge of events and our tasting room “Le Chai”.

 Nicolas was hired to manage and care for our workhorse on the vineyard, which is his profession but also his passion.
 After studying different aspects of environmental protection, he decided to focus on working with horses and farming.
 An avid horse rider since childhood, he quickly developed a bond with our Percheron workhorse, Byzance, and now oversees everything related to working the land on the vineyard.
 Efficient and rigorous, the duo are key to attaining the natural balance our vines require.